What Does Sea of Green Method (SOG) Mean?

 Growing via the sea of green method doesn’t require any specialized training or equipment and is largely a matter of pruning and lighting.
 It does, however, require a lot of labor and a large grow space/floor plan.
-It's important to choose plant varieties that are known for quicker flowering rates, as well as only use cuttings that are of a uniform size and condition.
+It's important to choose plant varieties that are known for quicker flowering rates and known to grow short and wide, as well as only use cuttings that are of a uniform size and condition.

 With SOG, the seeds are germinated or cloned normally, but grown using 18-24 hours of light per day.
 This reduces rest time and forces the plant to grow faster.
 The plants are then spaced out to about 1 or 2 plants per square foot.
 The light time is then reduced to exactly 12 hours, which forces flowering.
 The lower branches are trimmed off directing the energy into the bloom and the plants are then ready for harvest.